google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/using-push-on-your-pages/handle-subscriptions.markdown

 ## Unsubscribe

-Likewise, users can revoke push messages, either by unsubscribing to a specific site or by disabling push notifications completely.
+If a user decides they no longer wish to receive notifications, they should be able to disable them within your app.
+If you don't provide a way to unsubscribe, they may turn off notifications for your site globally, and you'll never get them back.
 Your page has no control over their global enable/disable setting, but you should unsubscribe users when they request it.